RadicallyOpen/RadicallyOpen/payments.markdown

 ### UK courses

-For UK courses we accept payments for courses via cheque or UK bank transfer.
+For UK courses you can pay by card via the link provided on the Events page.
+However, we also accept payments for courses via cheque or UK bank transfer.
 Payments should be made to

 - Radically Open Ltd
 - Acct no. 53821323